microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/projectrome_put_historyitem.md

 ## Request body

-In the request body, supply a JSON representation of an [historyItem](../resources/projectrome_historyitem.md) object.
+In the request body, supply a JSON representation of a [historyItem](../resources/projectrome_historyitem.md) object.

 ## Response

-If successful, this method returns `201, Created` response code if the historyItem was created or `200, OK` if the historyItem was replaced.
+If successful, this method returns the `201, Created` response code if the historyItem was created or `200, OK` if the historyItem was replaced.

 ## Example

 ##### Request

-Here is an example of the request:
+Here is an example of the request.

 <!-- {
   "blockType": "request",